Get ready to connect adventure, culture, field skills, water, wildlife, and more.

 There are insects in the north woods (ants, gnats, mosquitoes, ticks, no-see-ums), pack your repellent.

-Residential program meals at Forest Lodge are served in the Gate House and prepared by a staff certified in food safety or catered through Northland College’s Chartwells food service.
+Residential program meals are served in the Gatehouse at Forest Lodge and prepared by a staff certified in food safety or catered through Northland College’s Chartwells food service.
+Participants should expect to be involved with some meal preparation and clean up, especially on camping trips.
 Staff are skilled in providing well-rounded and delicious meals and can accommodate dietary restrictions.
 Vegetarian and vegan options are available.
 On field days, brown bag lunches will be provided.
 Camping trips include breakfasts and dinners cooked over a camp stove or fire, and field lunches.

 It is not necessary to bring money; however, there are vending machines on campus.
 Students are responsible for any money they bring.
 Northland College is not responsible for lost or stolen money.